NathanaelA/nativescript-liveedit/README.md

 application.start();
 ```

 Then this will activate at the start of the application and work for the entire time, also notice the removal of the "./" in the cssFile.
+I'm not sure why Telerik put a ./ for the app.css as it is unneeded.

 ## Magic Restart Files
 Changes in these files will automatically cause the application to restart on the device or emulator.